 The reason men are at the centre of this story is because they are 7% more likely to attempt to get through a burnout alone, rather than seeking outside help.
 With men making up three quarters of suicides in Britain it’s more important than ever to change the narrative around men’s health.

 Burnout can be caused by a number of issues, but in the majority of cases work related stress is a main factor.
 This can include unclear expectations, feeling out of control, extreme workloads and a lack of work/life balance.
-If this sounds like you then check out 10 tips for good mental health at work to avoid the dreaded burnout.

 The symptoms of burnout differ between men and women